Mason-DeMelo/RatOS/README.md

 #To-Do:
 - Auto-threshold if it can be implimented.
-- Migrate all data collection to a single excel file.
 - Differentiate between user-dispensing and auto-dispensing in log file.
-- Save data to a location that is backed up (Networked folder?)
+- Save data to a location that is backed up (Networked folder?
+Talk to Etan about this.)

 #About
 Programmed by Mason DeMelo for the Markus Laboratory in the UConn Psychology Department.